Answered By: Vicki Sciuk Last Updated: Apr 07, 2026 Views: 1379

-Faculty may also want to review the resources provided by Berkeley's Center for Curriculum, Instruction & Technology (CCIT) and ask them for help adapting their assignments.
+Faculty may also want to review the resources provided by Berkeley's Center for Curriculum, Instruction & Technology (CCIT) and ask them for help adapting assignments to avoid AI misuse.

 They also may need to reconsider how they determine what is cheating: